KH3-Modding-Org/OpenKH3Modding/uProject and Engine Installation.md

 ![image](https://user-images.githubusercontent.com/73571427/176688075-eef2ed9d-3151-4320-b000-f75a67eea494.png)

 Do the same for the engine.
 Now you should be able to swap between both by clicking the "Current Repository" button.
+You can also switch between branches easily if you'd like to try out one of the experimental branches.

 ### Done!